twentyhub/energyonline/content/terms-and-conditions.md

 • there is a safety issue; or
 • **you** have materially breached these terms and conditions.

-**You** must notify us immediately if **you** become aware that the meter or related equipment is tampered with, damaged, defective or looks unsafe.
+**You** must notify **us** immediately if **you** become aware that the meter or related equipment is tampered with, damaged, defective or looks unsafe.

 6.4 What do we do with meter reading information?

 **You** agree that we own all meter reading information.

-To the extent that any meter reading information constitutes "personal information" for the purposes of the Privacy Act 1993, we will ensure that that meter reading information is held by us in accordance with the Privacy Act 1993 and our privacy policy. **You** consent to us:
+To the extent that any meter reading information constitutes "personal information" for the purposes of the Privacy Act 1993, we will ensure that that meter reading information is held by **us** in accordance with the Privacy Act 1993 and our privacy policy. **You** consent to **us**:

 • receiving and collecting meter reading information in respect of **you** and **your** premises;
 • storing meter reading information in respect of **you** and **your** premises in a way that is referenced back to **you** individually and/or **your** premises;